 The school policy states that all classes will have capacity for 20 children.
-This policy is reviewed annually and in extreme cases for demand, class sizes may grow to a maximum of 22 children.
-The only exception to this rule may occur in the Sixth Form population (16-19 years) of the future senior school.
+This policy is reviewed annually and in extreme cases for demand, class sizes may grow to a maximum of 22 children, exception reception class where the maximum of children will be 16-18.

 The Board of Governors is a voluntary support group composed of parents, teachers, and broader community supporters.
 They have responsability for raising school standards through their three core strategic functions of: